Are doing good and making money fundamentally at odds with one another?

 Under the “Sustainability” tab, you will find the ESG score of the company.

-If you scroll further down the page, you can check if the company in question is involved in any activities that are questionable, such as gambling or adult entertainment.
+If you scroll further down the page, you can check if the company in question is involved in any questionable activities, such as gambling or adult entertainment.

 From there, you could make an informed decision about whether a company meets your moral standards and investing goals.